elgrove/thesetimes/README.md

 # These Times

-A news aggregator that pulls articles from various sources, including those behind a paywall.
+A news aggregator that pulls and presents articles from various sources, including those behind a paywall.

 ### Built with

 - Python
-- FastAP, Jinja2, Motor
+- FastAPI, Jinja2, Motor
 - MongoDB
 - BeautifulSoup, Selenium
 - Docker, docker-compose